umer-saleem/Connecting-InfluxDB-to-Tableau-Desktop/README.md

 * If there is no error, means the setup is successful!!.

 ## 2. Creating database in InfluxDB
-Go to the "Importing CSV Data to InfluxDB Measurement.ipynb" in the repository and follow the python code for creating database, measurement and inserting data into the influxdb.
+Go to the "Importing CSV Data to InfluxDB Measurement.ipynb" notebook in the repository and follow the python code for creating database, measurement and inserting data into the influxdb.

 ## 3. Verifying the Data Stored in InfluxDB